stefanusivanlaksono/Credit_Card_Clustering/README.md

 ---

-# I. Problem Statement
+# I. Business Understanding
-## 1. Background
+## 1. Background and Problem Statement
 Credit card business competition is very tight.
 Customers can easily switch to another credit card that has lower overall fees.
-According to <a href="https://www.dbmarketing.com/articles/Art175.htm">How to Retain a Credit Card Customer</a>, it costs about 80 dollars to get a new credit card customer who would returns about 120 dollars a year in profit to the company only if they keep the card.
+According to <a href="https://www.dbmarketing.com/articles/Art175.htm">How to Retain a Credit Card Customer</a>, it costs about $80 to get a new credit card customer who would returns about $120 a year in profit to the company only if they keep the card.
 If he drops the card after a few weeks or doesn't use the card, the company will lose the customer acquisition cost (CAC) plus some more money when trying to reactivate them.
 In addition, Financial Publishing Services also state in their <a href="https://www.fpsc.com/The_Cost_of_Customer_Churn.pdfresearch">research</a> that CAC is estimated at five times the rate of retaining existing ones.
 It clearly shows that every credit card issuer must put their best effort to retain their customers.
 The right retention strategy can increase the company's chances of retaining its customers and further reduce the estimated loss that will be cover by the company.

-Customer loyalty is a key factor to keep .
+Customer loyalty is a key factor to keep.
 We can increase the loyalty of our customers by understanding their needs first.
 Personalization can give better results for customer retention

 PWDK Bank is one of the credit card issuers in USA.
 Currently the company only has one type of credit card.
 In order to serve customers better, the company plan to release new types of credit card based on customer's needs.
 In this project, we position ourselves as part of the Data Scientist team at PWDK Bank.
 We were assigned to the marketing division to segment credit card users based on credit card usage in the last 6 months.

-The expected output of this project is a customer cluster based on current data and situation using ML.
-However, due to our time, budget, and data constraints, we limit the ability of our model in this project to predict outputs for clusters only, because more detailed information requires more data.
+Bagaimana segmentasi pengguna kartu kredit dapat?
+Apa manfaat segmentasi terhadap pengembangan produk kartu kredit?

-## 2. Business Objectives
+## 2. Business Objective

 The business objectives that we want to achieve through this project are as follows:
 - Create credit card customer segmentations based on their credit card usage.